 Take out a loan to cover the domestic solar panel UK cost

-- If you don’t have the capital then the second option is to get a loan to pay for them.
-This method will allow for a considerably longer term investment but will still offer some reward and offer the comfort of protection from rising energy costs.
+- If you don’t have the capital, then the second option is to get a loan to pay for them.
+This method will allow for a considerably longer-term investment but will still offer some reward and offer the comfort of protection from rising energy costs.
 The loan and cost of the system should break even within the lifetime of the system if worked correctly.

 Install free solar panels

-- unfortunately, there is no longer a way to receive free solar panels, this is due to the end of the FIT on the 30th March 2019.
+- unfortunately, there is no longer a way to receive free solar panels, this is due to the end of the FIT on the 30th of March 2019.
 Any schemes that did exist are no longer viable.